DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Monochrome
 Monochrome images are either in one color (black and white) or shades of one color (grayscale).

-#####MP3 (MPEG-1 or MPEG-2 Audio Layer III)
+#####MP3
+Acronym for 'MPEG-1 or MPEG-2 Audio Layer III'.
 A common compression format for digital audio.
 MP3 shrinks audio files to a fraction of their original size.
 The technology was developed in the 1990s and has not (yet) been superseded by newer and technically superior compression formats such as MP4 AAC.

-#####MP4 / MPEG-4
+#####MP4
+Also known as MPEG-4.
 A common compression format for digital video (MP4 AVC) and audio (MP4 AAC).
 The MP4 AAC audio format is the default audio format for Apple's iPod, iPhone and iPad devices and iTunes store.
 MP4 AVC is currently the standard video compression format for BluRay, digital TV, internet video (on YouTube, Vimeo, Netflix, etc.), mobile devices and consumer video cameras.

 #####MultiMarkdown
 An extension of the markup language Markdown, with additional support for footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.